Corn Suitability Ratings

 CSR2 distribution across Iowa based on NRCS-weighted data, highlighting regional differences in soil productivity.

 This map displays the 2016 Corn Suitability Rating 2 (CSR2) values across Iowa, which estimate the potential soil productivity for row crops, particularly corn.
 CSR2 ratings range from 5 to 100, with higher values indicating greater potential productivity.
-Ratings are based on soil properties, topography, and climate, standardized across the state.
 This dataset helps farmers, landowners, and planners evaluate land value and suitability for agricultural use.

 CSR2 and Related Resources